hollowdll/hakjdb/docs/kvdbserver.md

 Below is a list of all environment variables:

 - `KVDB_PORT`: Server TCP/IP port.
 Ranges from 1 to 65535.
 - `KVDB_PASSWORD`: Server password.
-If not set, password protection is disabled.
+Password is used in authentication.
 - `KVDB_DEBUG_ENABLED`: Enable debug mode.
 Some features are only enabled in debug mode.
 Can be true or false.
 - `KVDB_DEFAULT_DB`: The name of the default database that is created at server startup.
 - `KVDB_LOGFILE_ENABLED`: Enable the log file.
 If enabled, logs will be written to the log file.
 Can be true or false.